Salmon Curry Recipe (Indian Style)

 9. I also added the tamarind water.
 Add only half and if needed add the rest later.
 Mix and cook until the onions turn completely soft.

 11. Mix well and place the salmon pieces in the curry.
 Regulate the flame to lowest heat.
 Cover the pan and cook until the salmon is done.
-Pour thick coconut milk if using.
-Mix gently and turn off the stove.
+Turn off the stove.
 Add some coriander leaves.

 Rest the curry for atleast 2 hours for best flavors.
 Serve salmon curry with rice, naan or roti.